cloudfoundry-attic/cf-docs/source/docs/using/services/environment-variable.html.md

 `HOME=/home/vcap/app`

 ### <a id='HOME'></a>MEMORY_LIMIT ###
-The maximum amount of memory that each instance of the application can sonsume.
+The maximum amount of memory that each instance of the application can consume.
 This value is set as a result of the value you specify in an application manifest, or at the command line when pushing an application.

 If an instance goes over the maximum limit, it will be restarted.
 If it has to be restarted too often, it will be terminated.